Quantcast

 The week of Feb.
-5-11, looking back in stretches of years divisible by five:
+5-11, looking back in five-year intervals

 swanson_and_pucelik (3K)

 «1922: A university committee condemns the actions of Clarence Swanson and John Pucelik, two seniors who were found to have participated in a professional game in Sioux City, Iowa, after the close of the 1921 season.
 Both said they played in the game without pay.
-Swanson is one of 15 Husker players in the College Football Hall of Fame.
+Swanson is among the Husker players in the College Football Hall of Fame.

 1972: NU's regents approve Tom Osborne's appointment as head football coach, effective Jan.
 2, 1973.